 The Certified Legal Secretary Specialist (CLSS) certification is another option for legal secretaries and is offered by Legal Secretaries International, though this certification demands at least 5 years of legal experience as well as passing a comprehensive exam.

-Listed below are metro areas ranked by the popularity of jobs for Secretaries relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Secretaries relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.